 What is the facilitator guide?

 Injury Matters has created facilitator guides to assist you to deliver Stay On Your Feet® education sessions to older adults in the community.
-The guides focus on the Move Improve Remove campaign themes and give a practical guide to follow and tools to use to deliver a presentation to older adults.
-Facilitator guides include session plans, PowerPoint presentations, useful resources to print and order before your session, quizzes and evaluation forms.
+The guides focus on the Move Improve Remove campaign themes and give a practical guide to follow and tools to use to deliver an informative presentation.
+Facilitator guides include session plans, PowerPoint presentations, useful resources to print and order before your session, quizzes, and evaluation forms.

 A group session allows older adults to learn in a variety of ways using different styles of learning.

 Interactive activities in a group session can be a great way for adults to learn and retain information.
 Some examples include: